Banks see surging bond volumes in Asia as virus sparks flight to safety

 To be sure, the yield on debt for both names, maturing in 2029 and 2030 respectively, has risen this week along with recent volatility.

-Yet both bonds are trading at prices above par, and Coles’ yield has fallen 47.6 basis points this year to 2.348% .
+Yet both bonds are trading at prices above par, and Coles’ yield has fallen 47.6 basis points this year to 2.348% AUCOL1129=.

 “With prices in the bond market a little bit irrational, because spreads are moving very swiftly right now...(clients) are taking full advantage of these anomalies to lock in fixed yields of, let’s say, 2.5% to 3%,” Zaman said.